jorishr/linux-notes/programs/secure_file_transfer.md

 Synchronize local and remote folder rsync -av . <usr>@<domain>:~/<serverDestFolder>

-Delete a file and run rsync again, and it only copies the one mising file.
+Delete a file and run rsync again, and it only copies the one missing file.

 [SSH Cheat Sheet](https://gist.github.com/bradtraversy/f03df587f2323b50beb4250520089a9e)